 - Power Rangers: Any of the Rangers, although they subvert it occasionally, usually with Knight in Sour Armor.

 - Fantasy buff Chip from Power Rangers Mystic Force was thrilled to find out "knight" is an actual rank in the mystic realm and strives to reach it so he can be a knight in shining armor.
 Daggeron, the Solaris Knight, fits the bill quite well already, though again, any Ranger tends to.
 However, Daggeron's the one who gives the most stereotypically "knightly" lines like "I'd rather die with honor than live without it."
 Noble Demon Koragg, also of knight rank, gives such speeches, but it's actually his true self bleeding through the brainwashing; he actually doesn't want to fight the Rangers at all.
 His good alter-ego Leanbow taught Daggeron everything he knows.

-- Other more literal knights include the second Magna Defender of Power Rangers Lost Galaxy (the original was a Black Knight) and Sentinel Knight of Power Rangers Operation Overdrive.
+- Other more literal knights include the second Magna Defender of Power Rangers Lost Galaxy (the original was a Black Knight), Sentinel Knight of Power Rangers Operation Overdrive, and Sir Ivan of Power Rangers Dino Charge.
 Robo Knight of Power Rangers Megaforce was intended to be one, but programming flaws lead him to focus strictly on eliminating threats and not consider things like civilian safety, though he's getting better.

 - Scrubs: Sir Percival in the fairytale Perry Cox tells his son in a Something Completely Different episode.